 What’s in my name?
 Srinivas is the name my parents gave me.
 Kakkilaya is derived from Kakkolu-illu-aaya – one belonging to Kakkolu, our ancestral home – or illu in Tulu.
 Bevinje is the village near Cherkala, 8 kms from Kasaragod in northern Kerala, where my paternal family home is now located.
 It is just adjacent to Kakkolu, our ancestral location.

-I was born in Mangalooru.
-After the first two years of schooling here, we moved to Badiadka in Kasaragod Taluk, where I continued my early education for 4 years.
-We moved back to Mangalooru in 1976-77 and from then on, we have been living here.
-I passed my M.B.,B.S. from Kasturba Medical College here in 1987 -88 and then passed my M.D. in General Medicine from Karnatak Medical College, Hubli in 1992.
+Born in Mangaluru, I had the first two years of schooling in Mangaluru and then, we moved to Badiadka in Kasaragod Taluk, where I continued my early education for 4 years.
+We moved back to Mangaluru in 1976-77 and from then on, we have been living here.
+I passed my M.B.,B.S. from Kasturba Medical College, Mangaluru in 1987 -88 and then passed my M.D. in General Medicine from Karnatak Medical College, Hubli in 1992.
 My upbringing and world views have been immensely influenced by my parents – my father Sri B.V.
 Kakkilaya, a freedom fighter, political activist, former member of Rajya Sabha and Karnataka Vidhana Sabha, award winning writer and well known orator and my mother, late Ahalya, who was ever caring and very passionate about education.

-In July 1995, I, along with experts of Community Medicine from Kasturba Medical College, Mangalooru, initiated the Malaria Control Programme in the city and was appointed as the Secretary of the Malaria Control Action Committee by the then Deputy Commissioner, Mr. Bharathlal Meena.
-I have since then continued to contribute to the antimalaria campaign in Mangalooru whenever called for.
-I was a member of the Epidemic Rapid Action Team (E-RAT), constituted to investigate the Leptospirosis epidemic that occurred in and around Surathkal, near Mangalooru, in August – September 1999.
-I have also assisted the Corporation Health authorities in investigating the suspected outbreak of Chikungunya in Mangalooru in September 2006.
+In July 1995, I, along with experts of Community Medicine from Kasturba Medical College, Mangaluru, initiated the Malaria Control Programme in the city and was appointed as the Secretary of the Malaria Control Action Committee by the then Deputy Commissioner, Mr. Bharathlal Meena.
+I have since then continued to contribute to the antimalaria campaign in Mangaluru whenever called for.
+I was a member of the Epidemic Rapid Action Team (E-RAT), constituted to investigate the Leptospirosis epidemic that occurred in and around Surathkal, near Mangaluru, in August – September 1999.
+I have also assisted the Corporation Health authorities in investigating the suspected outbreak of Chikungunya in Mangaluru in September 2006.
 I have also been a member of the District Tuberculosis Control Society.

 I was the Secretary of the Dakshina Kannada Chapter of Association of Physicians of India in 1993 and during that period organised a C.M.E.
-Programme on Sexual Medicine.
+Programme on Sexual Medicine, first such programme in API, Mangaluru.
 In 1994 I was the editor of Lions Roar, the house magazine of Lions Club of Mangalore and won the best editor award.
 In 1994 and 1995, I was the founder editor of Medilore, the bi-monthly newsletter of the Dakshina Kannada Chapter of Indian Medical Association.

 I have organised several Continuing Medical Education (CME) Programmes under the auspices of Padmashree Hospital in 1992 and 1993 and at KSHEMA between 1999 and 2002.
 While at KSHEMA I also started the Clinical Society and was its first Secretary in 1999-2000; started and edited the College Bulletin KSHEMA for two years, from January 1999 to December 2000; developed the web sites for the institution, namely, www.nittetrust.org and www.kshema.edu; initiated Sahara health check programme for the elderly and Akshaya programme for the treatment of tuberculosis patients.

 I visited the University of Texas Medical School, Houston, Texas, U.S.A., in February 2000 for discussions on setting up collaborative research in malaria and other communicable diseases and as a result, a Regional Research Centre for Communicable Diseases was set up at K.S.
 Hegde Medical Academy in August, 2000.
-I also presented posters on malaria control initiative in Mangalooru and investigation into the Leptospirosis outbreak in Surathkal at the New Challenges in Tropical Medicine and Parasitology conference held at Oxford, UK on Sep 18-22, 2000.
+I also presented posters, on the malaria control initiative in Mangaluru and on the investigation into leptospirosis outbreak in Suratkal, at the New Challenges in Tropical Medicine and Parasitology conference held at Oxford, UK on Sep 18-22, 2000.